State's new cases subside to 8,401, lowest in 12 days; deaths increase by 95

 Deaths

 Since the first death was reported on Feb.
-29, the national toll has risen to 316,159, an increase of 2,571 behind the record of 3,668 one day earlier, according to Johns Hopkins.
-Nineteen states reported at least 50 more deaths Saturday.
+29, the national toll has risen to 317,667, an increase of 1,508 behind the record of 3,668 four days earlier, according to Johns Hopkins.
+Twelve states reported at least 50 more deaths Sunday.

-Top-ranked states: No. 1 New York: had an increase of 141 deaths, the most since 150 on June 12, to rise 36,177 with a daily high of 799 in April, according to Johns Hopkins tracking.
+Top-ranked states: No. 1 New York: had an increase of 113 death to rise 36,431 with a daily high of 799 in April, according to Johns Hopkins tracking.
 Hopkins includes probable deaths, meaning there was no positive coronavirus test, with New York state only using confirmed deaths but New York City probable ones.
-No. 2 Texas: increase of U.S.-high 272 at 25,226.
-No. 3 California: increase also with 272, two days after state-record 379 deaths at 22,432.
-No. 5: New Jersey: increase of 49 at 18,173.
+No. 2 Texas: increase of 122 at 25,348.
+No. 3 California: increase of U.S.-high 161, three days after state-record 379 deaths at 22,593.
+No. 5: New Jersey: increase of 21 at 18,194.

 Cases